xy3/Devote-UI/devote.md

 **Technical Issues**

-This feature needs to be developed in a way that doesn&#39;t allow multiple elections to be created by a single user at any given time.
+This feature needs to be developed in a way that doesn't allow multiple elections to be created by a single user at any given time.
 This improves the readability of the site and reduces empty or dormant elections from clogging the election list.

 **Dependencies**